asudakou/Analyzing_TD-NIRS/README.md

 DOI  :

+The first LMA algorithm does multi-layered curve-fitting of the DTOF for determining the absolute optical properties (and/or the thicknesses of layers)

+The second LMA algorithm uses the changes in moments to determine the changes in optical properties.

 - The moments-based method:

 A. Liebert, H. Wabnitz, J. Steinbrink, H. Obrig, M. Möller, R. Macdonald, A. Villringer, and H. Rinneberg,